MadCow234/truffle-debug-example/README.md

     0
     ```

 1. This command calls the `set()` function with a value of `4`.
 The `set()` function is the 'clean' function that will work without error and as intended.
 The output shows information regarding the transaction.
-The important part for debugging is the transaction hash, returned both as `tx:` and `transactionHash:`.
+*Note: Notice the transaction hash, returned both as `tx` and `transactionHash`.
+This is necessary for debugging in the following sections.*

     Input:
     ```javascript
     SimpleStorage.deployed().then((instance)=>{return instance.set(4);});